7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 * `name` (index 11): a name associated with the measured environment.

-* `cryptokeys` (index 13): identifies cryptographic keys that are protected by the Target Environment See {{sec-crypto-keys}} for the supported formats.
+* `cryptokeys` (index 13): identifies cryptographic keys that are protected by the Target Environment.
+  See {{sec-crypto-keys}} for the supported formats.
   An Attesting Environment determines that keys are protected as part of Claims collection.
   Appraisal verifies that, for each value in `cryptokeys`, there is a matching Reference Value entry.